Multi-plasmon effects and plasmon satellites in photoemission from nanostructures: Results and discussion

-is expressed in terms of the analytical matrix elements $S_{n,n'}(\betaPE) \equiv \bra{n}\hat{S}\ket{n'}$ (see explicit expressions in SM) that depend only on $\betaPE$ [Eq.~(\ref{eq:betaPE})].
-This result is derived by taking into account that the number of excitations in the photoelectron--sample system ($n_0 = n + l$) is conserved for each initial $n_0$ component~\cite{paper339,paper360}.
+is expressed in terms of the analytical matrix elements $S_{n,n'}(\betaPE) \equiv \bra{n}\hat{S}\ket{n'}$ (see explicit expressions in ESI$^\dag$) that depend only on $\betaPE$ [Eq.~(\ref{eq:betaPE})].
+This result is derived by taking into account that the number of excitations in the photoelectron--sample system ($n_0 = n + \ell$) is conserved for each initial $n_0$ component~\cite{paper339,paper360}.
 Incidentally, while here we focus on initial coherent states, the result in Eq.~\eqref{eq:Pl_illuminated} is general for any initial plasmon distribution $|c_{n_0}|^2$.

 Figure~\ref{fig:Fig4} shows the evolution of the photoemission spectra from a plasmonic nanosphere (Figs.~\ref{fig:Fig4}b--c) and from a graphene nanodisk (Figs.~\ref{fig:Fig4}d--e) as a function of the initial average number of plasmons $\bar{n}_0$, which is in turn proportional to the pump intensity.
-Starting from an asymmetric spectrum without gain peaks at $\bar{n}_0=0$, we observe the emergence of gain sidebands (resulting from plasmon absorption by the photoelectron) as $\bar{n}_0$ increases, while the spectrum progressively becomes more symmetric (see Figs.~\ref{fig:Fig4}b and ~\ref{fig:Fig4}d).
-In addition, for $\bar{n}_0 |\betaPE|^2 \gtrsim 1$ the {\it elastic} ($\ell=0$) peak starts to be depleted (i.e., its spectral weight is transferred to the lowest-order plasmon satellites).
+Starting from an asymmetric spectrum without gain peaks at $\bar{n}_0=0$, where the {\it elastic} ($\ell=0$) peak is only marginally depopulated due to single- and double-plasmon processes, we then observe the emergence of multiple quanta processes along with gain sidebands (resulting from plasmon absorption by the photoelectron) as $\bar{n}_0$ increases, while the spectrum progressively becomes more symmetric (see Figs.~\ref{fig:Fig4}b and ~\ref{fig:Fig4}d).
+Indeed, for $\bar{n}_0 |\betaPE|^2 \gtrsim 1$ the elastic, {\it zero-loss} peak starts to be significantly depleted (i.e., its spectral weight is transferred to the lowest-order plasmon satellites).
 For a given value of $\bar{n}_0$, this effect is substantially more pronounced in the graphene disk because of its large value of $|\betaPE|$ compared with the nanosphere.
-Finally, for $\bar{n}_0 |\betaPE|^2 \gg 1$ (Figs.~\ref{fig:Fig4}d--e), the spectral weight is dominantly placed in high-order plasmon satellites, following a similar quantum billiard dynamics as already observed in PINEM~\cite{paper151,FES15}.
+Finally, for $\bar{n}_0 |\betaPE|^2 \gg 1$ (Figs.~\ref{fig:Fig4}d--e), the spectral weight is dominantly placed in high-order LSP satellites, with the photoelectron spectra exhibiting significant modulation arising from multipath interference of LSP loss and gain processes contributing to the same final channel $\ell$, which is responsible for a quantum-billiard structure analogous to multilevel Rabi oscillations, as also observed in PINEM~\cite{paper151,FES15}.